THE UNRAVELLING

 For the first time, there was no one to tend to.
 I was left alone with a version of myself I barely recognized — a self that had lived inside someone else’s story, her own edges softened.

-This was the beginning of learning how to be with myself in the silence — a quiet I had never known before.
-I began writing — not to make sense of things, but to stay with them.
+This was the beginning of learning to be with myself in the silence — a quiet I had never known before.
+I began writing — not to fix what had happened, but to stay present with it.

 The unravelling wasn’t graceful.
 It was raw.
-It was honest.
-It was necessary.
-Grief didn’t disappear with time; instead, I learned how to make room for it — allowing sorrow to exist alongside moments of meaning, connection and joy.
+It was honest — and it was necessary.
+Grief didn’t disappear with time.
+What changes is your capacity to make room for it — allowing sorrow to exist alongside moments of connection and even joy.

 As that relationship deepened, I began listening inward again.
 What once helped me survive slowly became a compass — guiding me back to myself.